CQC We and I Statements

-Whilst those coming within this category are not entitled to ‘support or assistance’ or duties towards carers of the Care Act, a local authority can provide information and advice (see Information and Advice) or prevention (see Preventing, Reducing and Delaying Needs).
+Whilst those coming within this category are not entitled to ‘support or assistance’ or duties towards carers of the Care Act, a local authority can provide information and advice (see Information and Advice chapter) or prevention (see Preventing, Reducing and Delaying Needs chapter).

 The Care Act acts as a sorting mechanism, therefore, to distinguish between those subject to immigration control:

 - who might be accommodated and supported by the Home Office under the Immigration and Asylum Act 1999, for example asylum seekers or failed asylum seekers; or